microsoft/DiskANN/workflows/rest_api.md

 print(response.text)
 ```

 The response might look like the following.
 The partition array indicates the ID of index from which the result was found in the case of a multi-index set up.
-For a single index set up, the response would not contain a partition.
+For a single index set up, the response would not contain the information on partitions.
 The response may or may not contain `tags` based on whether the server was started with a `tags_file`.
 ```json
 {"distances":[1.6947,1.6954,1.6972,1.6985,1.6991,1.7003,1.7008,1.7014,1.7021,1.7039],"indices":[8976853,8221762,30909336,13100282,30514543,11537860,7133262,34074869,50512601,17983301],"k":10,"partition":[20,7,20,20,6,6,11,6,6,20],"query_id":1234,"tags":["https://xyz1", "https://xyz2", "https://xyz3", "https://xyz4", "https://xyz5", "https://xyz6", "https://xyz7", "https://xyz8", "https://xyz9", "https://xyz10"],"time_taken_in_us":3245}
 ```